 Now, it’s your job to go downstairs and tell your mom that the only copies of your family’s most cherished memories are gone forever.

 Trust me, putting off converting VHS tapes to DVD or digital is tempting the universe to send dust-mites your way.
-Read on to learn about your options to convert VHS to digital and what the best VHS to digital service options are for your needs.
+Read on to learn about your options to convert VHS tapes to digital and what the best VHS to digital service options are for your needs.

 Some pros and cons come with each option.
 To begin, the entire reason for converting VHS tapes in the first place is because VHS technology has become more or less obsolete.